Followers

 A Rebel Goes West

-The American Revolution went hot in 1775 and by 1776 Shelby had rejoined the militia, this time as a captain.
-Virginia’s Governor, Patrick Henry, appointed him to a post on Virginia’s western frontier.
-There he provided direct support to Colonel George Rogers Clark’s thrust into the Illinois Territory.
-Isaac also played a role in well his father’s victory over the Indian chief Dragging Canoe in a battle on the Tennessee River in 1779.
+The American Revolution intensified in 1775, and by 1776, Shelby had rejoined the militia, this time as a captain.
+Virginia’s governor, Patrick Henry, appointed him to a position on Virginia’s western frontier.
+There, he provided direct support to Colonel George Rogers Clark’s campaign into the Illinois Territory.
+Isaac also contributed to his father’s victory over the Indian chief Dragging Canoe in a battle on the Tennessee River in 1779.

 Shelby provided logistic support to